enhuiz/torchzq/README.md

 # TorchZQ: A simple PyTorch experiment runner.

-> Zouqi (i.e. 「走起」 in Chinese) means "let's go".
+> Zouqi (『走起』 in Chinese) means "let's go".
 When you zouqi your experiment, the experiment will go with you.

 ## Installation